 Canada - Paraguay Relations

-Bilateral merchandise trade between Canada and Paraguay totalled approximately $32.6 million in 2017.
-This number includes $20.9 million in Canadian exports (mostly machinery, pharmaceutical products, paper articles, printed books and newspapers) and $11.8 million in imports (mainly sugar, oilseeds, wood products) from Paraguay.
-Canadian companies’ involvement in the Paraguayan market is modest, with selected investments in sectors such as mining, infrastructure, and energy.
+In 2017, bilateral merchandise trade between Canada and Paraguay was valued at $32.6 million.
+The value of Canadian exports to Paraguay totalled $20.9 million, with top exports being machinery, pharmaceutical products, paper articles, printed books and newspapers.
+Canadian imports from Paraguay were valued at $11.8 million and included sugar, oilseeds and wood products.
+Canadian companies’ involvement in the Paraguayan market is modest and marked particularly by investments in sectors such as mining, infrastructure, and energy.

 - Date Modified: